Notorious movie review - Biggie Smalls aka The Notorious B.I.G. tribute film

 Biggie's mom kicks him out of the house when all at once, she learns that he is failing in school, his girlfriend is pregnant, and he's dealing drugs.

 Biggie then continues his drug dealing including selling crack to a pregnant woman.
-When his fellow drug dealer questions him, he says "I ain't no social worker."
+When his fellow drug dealer questions him about selling cracked coca inexpensive to women that are pregnant, he says "I ain't no social worker."
 He quickly ends up in jail.

 He calls his mom and asks her to pray for him.
 She says she never stopped.
 They pray together over the telephone.